 It is a good idea to involve organisations specialising in disabilities such as Through the Roof (see below for contact details) in looking at the situation, and to get them to review any plans you have drawn up.
 Ask church members with disabilities for their views.
 Where reasonably possible, facilities should be able to be shared by disabled people and the non-disabled alike.
 So, for instance, ambulant and disabled visitors ideally should be able to park in the same area and enter through the same door.
 Where specially adapted facilities are required for people with disabilities, such as universally accessible toilets, they should be grouped together with those for non-disabled visitors, not placed somewhere out on a limb.

 If any changes need to be made to the fabric of a listed building then it is important to balance providing equal access with conservation needs.
 Some of the advice given above is a counsel of perfection and sometimes the high architectural significance of a church might militate against making the substantial alterations necessary to comply with them, or else the cost of doing that in a way that is sympathetic to the building might be prohibitive.
 Say the main entrance of a church is approached by a flight of monumental steps, for instance: of course, ideally all visitors, whether with or without a disability, ought to be able to enter the building by the same point.
 But if installing a lift or ramp here would cause unacceptable visual intrusion likely to draw opposition from external consultees, be technically difficult or very expensive then it might well be acceptable to look at providing disabled access through an entrance in another location.
-Your quinquennial architect, the DAC and the Care of Churches team can all help advise on these matters.
+Your quinquennial architect, the DAC and the Parish Property Support Team can all help advise on these matters.

 Measures which avoid or minimise the need for alteration should be considered first and ideally they should be reversible wherever possible.
 It is important – and also recommended by English Heritage – to take a global, long-term view of the building when planning works to facilitate equal access rather than just making piecemeal alterations as and when necessary.